unrealcv/unrealcv/test/README.md

 After downloading a game binary or installing the plugin, it is recommended to run some basic tests first to ensure UnrealCV works correctly.

-Install dependencies first, `pip install -r requirements.txt`, then run the elementary test with `pytest .`
+Install dependencies first, `pip install -r requirements.txt`, then run the elementary test with `pytest . -x`

 If you want to run a single test, use `pytest [filename].py`, or more specifically `pytest filename::test_name`.